julianvilas/iputils/README.md

 # iputils

-Is a Go library to check whether an IP address pertains to a list of IP networks.
+A Go package to perform operations over IP addresses and network ranges, using strings.

 ### Installation